Skip to content

 • Artists are becoming real brands.

-• Live music is tending towards a fragmentation of the offer and a concentration of revenue: venues with more than 6 seats represent 000% of the offer and a third of the turnover, while venues with fewer than 1 seats concentrate 200% of paying performances for only 60% of ticket revenue.
+• Live music is tending towards a fragmentation of supply and a concentration of revenue: venues with more than 6,000 seats represent 1% of the supply and more than a third of the turnover, while venues with fewer than 200 seats concentrate 58% of paid performances for only 5% of ticket sales revenue.

 • The festival economy is proving fragile: despite a positive development in their attendance and ticket revenue, two thirds of music festivals are not achieving economic balance.